wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.0.6 - Released on 16 September 2022 =
+= 4.0.8 - Released on 22 November 2022 =
-* New : Compatibility with Latest WC and WP
+* New : Latest WC and WP Compatibility
-* New : php 8 Compatibility
+* Fix : Security Issue Related To WP Scan
-* Fix : Date format issue
+* Fix : Issue Related Order Message Working Both For Admin and Customer